DigitalExtinction/Game/CONTRIBUTING.md

    You can skip this step if you are basing you changes on an already concluded discussion or an [issue](https://github.com/DigitalExtinction/Game/issues).

+1. Currently, the surface area of the game is still relatively small.
+To avoid duplicate work while working on non-trivial changes, please mention your intention to do the work in the appropriate issue.

 1. Implement the changes.
 Do not forget to include appropriate unit tests and, when possible, thoroughly test you changes manually.